Hurricanes' Bickell, fighting MS, to retire at end of season

 RALEIGH, N.C.
 (AP) -- Carolina Hurricanes forward Bryan Bickell says he's retiring after the season as he fights multiple sclerosis.

-Bickell told NHL.com before Saturday night's game against St. Louis that he and his family decided these final two games would be his last.
-Carolina wraps up the season Sunday at Philadelphia.
+Bickell said following Saturday night's 5-4 shootout loss to St. Louis that he and his family came to the decision ''probably about 3-4 days ago.
+His final game comes Sunday night at Philadelphia.

+''My biggest thing was my health,'' Bickell said. ''I don't want to take risks, and obviously I played hockey for my life, and it's obviously tough to leave, but I've got a life after hockey and to be healthy, and watch my kids grow up will be important.''

 The 31-year-old, three-time Stanley Cup champion with Chicago was diagnosed with MS in November but returned to hockey in February when he was assigned to the Hurricanes' AHL affiliate in Charlotte.